niazmorshedx/alice/README.md

-# MyAlice — Release Status Dashboard
+# Alice — Release Status Dashboard

 A single-page, always-current view of where every MyAlice release stands — for leadership, GTM, and CS.
 Risk, on-time confidence, GTM/CS readiness, and rollout state, computed from live Jira data.